SANJAY-N0/sheet-shot/README.md

 ## 🧪 Quick Checklist Before First Use

+Run through this list before testing.
+Every item must be checked — a single missing step will cause the login or data fetch to fail silently.

 - [ ] Google Cloud Project created
 - [ ] Google Sheets API enabled
 - [ ] OAuth consent screen configured with correct scopes